invae/oscp_field_manual/docs/windows/win_enumeration.md

 - prepared statements, ready for copy paste
 - legacy reference notes, useful for writing and for when other methods have been exhausted

-## default enumeration activity - noisy, lab use only
+## default enumeration activity

+> Noisy,  lab use only.
+Campaigns should be planned, only necessary commands should touch the target

+### checklist

 1. `systeminfo`
 	1. we care about the most recent patch and build numbers